06 Safeguarding children, young people and vulnerable adults policy

 to the advice of the police, one senior member of staff should remain at the site where the child went missing and wait for the police to arrive.

-- The designated person contacts the designated officer, who attends the
+- The designated safeguarding lead contacts the designated officer/line

 Recording and reporting